Join Us on the Journey to Pascha

 Come and See!

-Third Sunday of Great Lent Veneration of the Holy Cross
+Fifth Sunday of Great Lent St. Mary of Egypt

 • Sunday, March 2